-This is an issue that affects all students, and has the opportunity to educate students throughout the K-12 system in our state to better prepare them for civic involvement.
-We also have potential to ally with different state-wide teacher unions like American Federation of Teachers or the Washington Education Association, these coalitions can be very meaningful and help us to build collective power in Olympia.
+- 6. Could students build a diverse campus coalition around this issue? - Yes.
+This is an issue that affects all students, and has the opportunity to educate high school students in our state to better prepare them for civic involvement.
+We also have potential to ally with different state-wide teacher unions like American Federation of Teachers or the Washington Education Association, these coalitions can be very meaningful and help us to build collective power in Olympia. - 7.
+Is it likely to be debated and acted upon by the Legislature in the next year?
+Mandating civic education in classrooms is a longer conversation that won't necessarily be something that is acted upon within a year, but a policy year right before campaign season is a good time to bring up the issue.
+It has previously received bipartisan support so there is a chance that it will be a big issue this year. - 8.
+Will it strengthen and expand efforts within Western?